 Schools are divided in classification according to size so that schools will have an opportunity to compete for honors among schools of their own size.
 The state is divided into regions in each classification.
 Each region is operated by the schools in the region.
 Some events are held as statewide events open to all schools.
 Some events are held on elimination basis with the region competing in state events in the various classifications.

-The GHSA provides services to its member schools in the organization and administration of Region and State events in the following: BOYS: Baseball, Basketball, Cross Country, Football, Golf, Lacrosse, Riflery, Soccer, Swimming, Tennis, Track, Wrestling - GIRLS: Basketball, Cheerleading (co-ed), Cross Country, Golf, Gymnastics, Lacrosse, Riflery, Fast Pitch Softball, Soccer, Swimming, Tennis, Track, Volleyball - LITERARY: Dramatic Interpretation, Essay, Extemporaneous Speaking, One Act Plays, Quartet, Spelling, Trio, Vocal Solo.
+The GHSA provides services to its member schools in the organization and administration of Region and State events in the following: BOYS: Baseball, Basketball, Bass Fishing, Cross Country, Esports, Football, Golf, Lacrosse, Riflery, Soccer, Swimming & Diving, Tennis, Track, Wrestling - GIRLS: Basketball, Bass Fishing, Cheerleading (co-ed), Cross Country, Dance, Esports, Flag Football, Golf, Gymnastics, Lacrosse, Riflery, Fast Pitch & Slow Pitch Softball, Soccer, Swimming & Diving, Tennis, Track, Volleyball, Wrestling - LITERARY: Dramatic Interpretation, Essay, Extemporaneous Speaking, One Act Plays, Quartet, Trio, Vocal Solo.

 The GHSA sets standards for the registration, training, and evaluation of officials in all competitive activities.
 Rule books are distributed and rules clinics for coaches and officials are held throughout the state by GHSA-trained instructors.
 In football and basketball, more than 75 trained evaluators circulate around the state weekly to assess the work of the officials.

 The State Office of the GHSA is located in Thomaston, Georgia.
 Information such as bulletins, materials, rules publications and press releases are available from this office.
-Any request for information should be directed to the GHSA, P. O. Box 271, Thomaston, Georgia, 30286.
+Any request for information should be directed to the GHSA, 151 S. Bethel Street, Thomaston, Georgia, 30286.
 Telephone: 706-647-7473.